 Now, the most interesting part is, since the game of life is Turing complete, it is possible to create a game of life inside a game of life.
 Watch this video to see it.

 All this is running on 2 plain and simple laws of the game of life.
 Our universe has far more fundamental laws than that.
+Whatever we’re seeing and experiencing or whatever we’re made of, is the result of those rules.

 This shows that theoretically we can simulate almost anything using plain and simple rules/laws.
 We just need to create an initial arrangement of state, and abiding by the fundamental rules, particles will interact with each other and may create something marvelous.